phaubertin/jinue/README.md

 ```

 Then, configure the source code and its dependencies.
 You only need to
-do this once and not for each build.
+do this oncen not each time you build.
 ```
 ./configure
 ```